MicrosoftDocs/Devices-docs/surface/surface-dock-firmware-update.md

 ---
 title: Microsoft Surface Dock 1 Firmware Update
 description: This article explains how to use Microsoft Surface Dock Firmware Update to install and manage firmware on the original Surface Dock 1.
-When installed on your Surface device, it will update Surface Dock 1 devices attached to your Surface device. ms.localizationpriority: medium ms.prod: surface
+When installed on your Surface device, it updates Surface Dock 1 devices attached to your Surface device. ms.localizationpriority: medium ms.prod: surface
 author: coveminer